November 2021: When Plan B Became the Adventure

 View as we hiked to the top

-He is a designated guide for scientists that come to study the volcano and its endemic wildlife and I could tell right away that he had a passion for conservation.
+Though he spoke little English, I eventually got him talking.
+He told me he had climbed Mount Karthala dozens of times and that he wasn’t just a guide—he was a naturalist with a background in biology, having studied the wildlife of Comoros for years.
+He explained that he is also a designated guide for scientists who come to study the volcano and its endemic species, and I could tell right away that he had a deep passion for conservation.

 Crater of the shield volcano